entando/entando-bundler/COMPONENTS.md

 ```

 ## Plugin Descriptor
-A plugin should be described using the EntandoPlugin CustomResource format.
+A plugin should be described using the [EntandoPlugin CustomResource format](https://github.com/entando-k8s/entando-k8s-custom-model/blob/master/src/main/resources/crd/EntandoPluginCRD.yaml).

+Here an example, but check the CRD for details on the available fields.
 ```yaml
 kind: "EntandoPlugin"
 apiVersion: "entando.org/v1alpha1"